 - a.
 Wet ponds Wet ponds shall be stabilized in solid sod above the permanent pool elevation, unless stabilization is obtained through incorporation of a-littoral plantings. - b.
 Dry Ponds Side slopes shall be solid sod from the bottom to three (3) feet beyond the top of bank - (4) Maintenance access shall meet the following criteria: - a.
 Unobstructed access with a minimum width of fifteen (15) feet to the wet/dry pond area constructed of graded aggregate a minimum twelve (12) feet wide, no steeper than 6:1 (horizontal to vertical) at least five (5) inches thick, and underlain with pervious geotextile fabric. - b.
-A concrete driveway from the roadway meeting County standards - c.
+A concrete driveway from the roadway meeting County standards. - c.
 Minimum fourteen (14) feet wide, six (6) feet tall double access gate at the pond parcel boundary line. - d.
 Dry ponds shall include a minimum twelve (12) feet wide access road into the bottom of the retention/detention basin no steeper than 6:1.
 The access shall be unobstructed and constructed of graded aggregate a minimum of five (5) inches thick, and underlain with pervious geotextile fabric. - e.
-Wet ponds shall have a minimum fifteen (15) feet wide access route around the top bank perimeter of the retention area with a cross slope no steeper than 6:1.
-Access onto the perimeter route shall have a slope no steeper than 6:1.
+Access width around the dry pond perimeter shall be a minimum of 5 feet wide with a cross slope no steeper than 6:1. - f.
+Wet ponds shall have a minimum fifteen (15) feet wide access route around the top bank perimeter of the retention area with a cross slope no steeper than 6:1. access onto the perimeter route shall have a slope no steeper than 6:1.